zoe-pith/pith-site/sections/tickets.md

 # reservations
-Tickets are non-refundable but fully transferable, the menu is entirely subject to change, and we unfortunately cannot accommodate any dietary restrictions.
+Tickets are all inclusive of food, wine, and hospitality.
+BYOB encouraged if shared communally.
+Tickets are non-refundable but fully transferable, and limited to a maximum of two per person.
+Menu is entirely subject to change and no dietary restrictions can be accommodated.
 We welcome [inquiries](mailto:inquiries@pith.space) regarding buyouts or special events.

 *CURRENTLY SOLD OUT*
 <tito-widget event="pith/supper-club"></tito-widget>